Hyperactive Magnetar Eruptions: Giant Flares, Baryon Ejections, and Fast Radio Bursts: Numerical simulation

 \subsection{Results}

-The simulation begins at $t=0$ with the equilibrium configuration described in Section~\ref{numerical_setup}.
-The evolution is shown in Fig.~\ref{evolution}.
-At first, the high temperature $T> 2\times 10^9$~K ensures that protons and neutrons are strongly coupled by collisions, and significant relative motions (ambipolar diffusion) do not occur.
-As a result, frictional heating is inefficient and the temperature drops rapidly due to neutrino cooling (Fig.~\ref{temperature}).
+Before examining the magnetic field evolution and fluid motions in the simulation, it is useful to look at an important global characteristic: the interior temperature of the neutron star $T(t)$ (Fig.~\ref{temperature}).
+At the beginning of the simulation, $T> 2\times 10^9$~K ensures that protons and neutrons in the core are strongly coupled by collisions, and significant relative motions (ambipolar diffusion) do not occur.
+As a result, frictional heating is inefficient and the temperature drops rapidly due to neutrino cooling.
 When the star cools to $T\lesssim 2\times 10^9$~K, the neutrino cooling is reduced and the mean free path for $p$-$n$ collisions is increased, enabling significant ambipolar diffusion.

-After $\sim 1$~month, frictional heating (Fig.~\ref{still}, panel d) becomes sufficient to offset neutrino cooling, marking the beginning of the extended `thermal balance' phase when the temperature $T = T_\text{bal}\approx 1.5\times 10^9$~K is nearly constant in time (Fig.~\ref{temperature}).
-Both $T_{\rm bal}$ and the duration of this phase are in agreement with \cite{beloborodov_magnetar_2016}. $T_\text{bal}$ is low enough to permit significant relative motion between protons and neutrons, but high enough for modified urca reactions to quickly erase deviations from chemical $\beta$-equilibrium and maintain $|\Delta \mu| \ll kT$.
+After $\sim 1$~month, frictional heating becomes sufficient to offset neutrino cooling, marking the beginning of the extended `thermal balance' phase when the temperature $T = T_\text{bal}\approx 1.5\times 10^9$~K is nearly constant in time (Fig.~\ref{temperature}).
+Both $T_{\rm bal}$ and the duration of this phase are in agreement with \cite{beloborodov_magnetar_2016}. $T_\text{bal}$ is low enough to permit significant relative motion between protons and neutrons, but high enough for modified urca reactions to quickly erase deviations from chemical $\beta$-equilibrium and maintain $|\Delta \mu| \ll kT$ throughout the thermal balance phase.
 The magnetic field strongly evolves during the thermal balance phase on a timescale $t_{\rm amb}\sim 10^9$~s.

+The magnetic field evolution in the simulation is shown in Fig.~\ref{evolution}.
+It starts from the ideal MHD equilibrium with the initially strongly coupled plasma and neutrons (Section~\ref{numerical_setup}).
+As the star cools, the force balance changes because the plasma is now allowed to slowly move through the neutron fluid, so the system enters two-fluid evolution.
+The developing motion of plasma (with the frozen magnetic field lines) generates frictional heat.
+A snapshot of the two-fluid motions at a later phase is shown in Fig.~\ref{still}.
+It demonstrates the basic pattern of the plasma drift driven by magnetic stresses and the accompanying slow neutron flow induced in the two-fluid system.